 Industry Organizations supporting Open Specifications

-The Joint Task Force on Networked Media (JT-NM)
+Joint Task Force on Networked Media (JT-NM)

-The JT-NM and the Reference Architecture V1.0 (RA V1.0) is a joint effort of the VSF, the EBU and the SMPTE.
-The idea is to develop a common, open approach to developing user requirements for video over IP in the professional domain.
-They published the Reference Architecture V1.0, which contains best practices and recommendations for other groups to use in creating standards and specifications.
-A lot of the SVIP work correlates strongly with RA V1.0, but the RA stopped short of moving into the technical solutions, the space where the VSF SVIP and AMWA Networked Media Incubator groups operate.
+The JT-NM and the Reference Architecture V1.0 (RA V1.0) is a joint effort of the AMWA, EBU, SMPTE and VSF.
+The plan is to develop a common, open approach to developing user requirements for video over IP in the professional domain.
+It has published a Reference Architecture, which contains best practices and recommendations for other groups to use in creating standards and specifications.
+A lot of the Studio Video over IP work correlates strongly with RA V1.0, but the RA stopped short of moving into the technical solutions, the space where the VSF SVIP and AMWA Networked Media Incubator groups operate.

 The AMWA has traditionally focused on software applications in the professional video space and, as such, its work is an excellent complement to that of the VSF.
-Specifically, the Incubator project builds on the recommendations of the JT-NM RA V1.0 and provides an environment which is developer and implementation focused.
+Specifically, the Networked Media Incubator project builds on the recommendations of the JT-NM RA and provides an environment which is developer and implementation focused.
 The goal is to support media suppliers to get products based on open and interoperable standards into the field as quickly as possible – and thus enable end users to build best-of-breed systems.
 Much of this effort is applied within practical interoperability workshops.

 The Alliance for IP Media Solutions (AIMS)

-This is a recently launched initiative that seeks to promote an open approach to video over IP standards.
+This initiative seeks to promote an open approach to video over IP standards.
 They do not collect user requirements and do not create technical solutions.
-AIMS is primarily an educational and marketing group.
-At the time of publication of this document, the group comprises a growing number of media suppliers.
+AIMS is primarily a marketing group and has led substantial educational "IP Showcase" events at major trade shows.